oliverfields/dun/README.md

 ## Vim support

-Vim support visually highlights statuses and tags and also makes them available for dictionary complete(Ctr+n).
+Vim supports highlighting and dictionary completion(Ctrl+p) of both statuses and tags.

 1. Set `VIM_SUPPORT=enabled` in `~/.config/dun.conf`.
 2. Add the following to `~/.vimrc`, essentially it says source .dun_vimrc if it exists in the same directory as the file vim has opend.